chloealbright/DevHiveMind/Databases/DB Fundamentals/Other Stuff.md

 ---

-A relational database is one which employs the relational model, in which the raw data is organized into sets of tuples, and the tuples organized into relations.
-This relational model imposes structure on its contents, in contrast to unstructured or semi-structured data of the various NoSQL architectures.

-tuple (plural tuples)

-1.  (set theory) A finite sequence of terms.

-2.  (databases) A single row in a relational database.

-3.  (computing) A set of comma-separated values passed to a program or operating system as a parameter to a function call.

-4.  (programming) A fixed-size container data type similar to a list that can hold different types of elements.

-    Both Python and Haskell have a tuple data type as well as a list data type.

-    Unlike lists, tuples are not formed by consing.

  A record is a full row with values from all columns and a tuple is a partial row with values from specific columns

 These DB has tables with rows & columns which are referred to sometimes as Field & Records